Jennifer Boukari, Founder

 Good question – the short answer is life experience (arguably the best teacher).
 I have more than 10 years of tax preparation and accounting experience.
-I earned an MBA in International Business and a Bachelor's in Accounting.
+I earned my Enrolled Agent credential, my MBA in International Business and my Bachelor's in Accounting.
 And I have a passion for numbers, people, and analyzing them collectively.

 Here's the more comprehensive version:

 I worked three physical labor jobs to make ends meet, and ended up on academic probation as a result of being so exhausted from work and slacking in school.
 I then attended college full-time (and then some) to play catch up for lost time;

 I loaned money to friends that would never be repaid and co-signed loans for temporary people in my life;

 I've gone through a divorce, gained 80 pounds, lost 70 pounds;

 I purchase my first home at 26, lost a job, received less unemployment benefits per month than the mortgage payment;